MSREnable/HandsFreeSoundJam/src/dsp/jam/db.md

 A group of tracks (the number of which is hard coded to be ``WHISPER_NTRACKS``) are grouped in a high-level interface which will be referred as a **song**.
 This is a singular unit which handles all the musical note in a single instance.
-This abstraction is desirable should EyeJam want to be able to load and store multiple songs in the SQLite database.
+This abstraction is desirable should MSHFSJ want to be able to load and store multiple songs in the SQLite database.
 Note that a song only handles note metadata.
 For full granularity of control, more tables will need to be made to handle things like synth and effect